sonutiwari/squad-take-home/README.md

 - NodeJS version 12+ (tested on 12.18.3)
 - version of NPM with the node will be sufficient.
+- Program is tested in following Browsers
-- Browser (Program is tested on Chrome Version 85.0.4183.83 (Official Build) (64-bit) for MacOS and Safari on MacOS Catalina, (Mobile)Chrome browser 85.0.4183.81 Android 10.(will test it for other browsers and update here.))
+  - Chrome Version 85.0.4183.83 (Official Build) (64-bit) for MacOS
+  - Safari on MacOS Catalina,
+  - (Mobile)Chrome browser 85.0.4183.81 Android 10.
+  - Chrome Browser on Windows 10 Version 85.0.4183.83 (Official Build) (64-bit)
+  - Mozila Firefox 80.0.1 for Windows 10
+  - Microsoft Edge(Microsoft Edge 44.17763.831.0)

 ### Installing